rust-stuco/lectures/week3/slides.md

 fn route(ip_kind: IpAddrKind) {}
 ```

-And call it with the different variants:
+And call it with any of the variants:

 ```rust
 route(IpAddrKind::V4);